Flexible PCB , allowing the board to conform to a desired shape, or to flex during its use.

-- In LCD fabrication, glass is used as a substrate.
-If thin flexible plastic or metal foil is used as the substrate instead, the entire system can be flexible, as the film deposited on top of the substrate is usually very thin, on the order of a few micrometres.
+- Glass is used as a substrate in LCD manufacturing.
+If a thin flexible plastic or metal foil is used as the substrate, the whole system can be flexible, because the film deposited on the top of the substrate is usually very thin, about a few microns.

-- Organic light-emitting diodes (OLEDs) are normally used instead of a back-light for flexible displays, making a flexible organic light-emitting diode display.
+- Organic light-emitting diodes (OLED) are usually used instead of backlights for flexible displays, thus making flexible organic light-emitting diode displays.

-- In the automotive field, flexible circuits are used in instrument panels, under-hood controls, circuits to be concealed within the headliner of the cabin, and in ABS systems.
-In computer peripherals flexible circuits are used on the moving print head of printers, and to connect signals to the moving arm carrying the read/write heads of disk drives.
-Consumer electronics devices make use of flexible circuits in cameras, personal entertainment devices, calculators, or exercise monitors.
+- In the automotive field, flexible circuit boards are used for dashboards, under-hood control devices, circuits hidden in cab roofs, and ABS systems.
+In computer peripherals, a flexible PCB is used on the printer's mobile print head and the signal is connected to the mobile arm carrying the read/write head of the disk drive.
+Consumer electronic devices use flexible circuits in cameras, personal entertainment devices, calculators or motion monitors.